Janine M. LeBlanc-Straceski

 - Directed Study/Research I and II

 Although vertebrate animals appear bilaterally symmetrical on the outside, inside they have a carefully coordinated pattern of asymmetry – the heart, stomach and spleen are on the left, the liver on the right.
 Establishing this plan is critical for proper embryonic development, and when it goes awry humans have a condition known as situs inversus.
 Myosins, molecular motors that shuttle vesicles around the cell, play a role in this process.
 We are investigating the role one specific myosin, myo1d, has in early embryogenesis of the frog Xenopus laevis using a molecular genetic approach.
-Members of my laboratory recently published a technique devised while cloning a new myosin from frogs (LeBlanc et al., 2006).
-Students have cloned and sequenced a new frog myosin whose expression was detected in early spinal cord development.
+Student researchers in my laboratory published a technique devised while cloning a this myosin from frogs (LeBlanc et al., 2006).
+Students have cloned and sequenced the frog myosin whose expression was detected in early developing brain, spinal cord and muscle.
 Its role in the development of the nervous system is being investigated.
 The developmental pattern of expression, and its role in establishing the body plan of vertebrate animals is also being investigated (LeBlanc et al., 2009).
 The role of this myosin 1d in patterning the vertebrate body plan via vesicle trafficking inside the cell, and its role in left/right asymmetry is specifically being addressed.

 My research laboratory is maintained to provide undergraduate students with a quality research experience while making meaningful contributions to the scientific literature.
-Students who have participated in research projects in my lab have gone on to acquire Ph.D.’s in biochemistry, pathology, molecular biology, and completed MD/PhD and nurse practitioner programs.
-Two are professors at major universities and several others are employed in the biotechnology industry and at medical schools.
+Students who have participated in research projects in my lab have gone on to acquire Ph.D.’s in biochemistry, pathology, molecular biology, and completed MD/PhD and nurse practitioner programs and nursing Ph.D. degrees.
+Three are professors at major universities and several others are employed in the biotechnology industry and at medical schools.

-(My work is supported by grants from Merck/AAAS; the National Science Foundation, grant # NSF 0077516; the Merrimack College Faculty Development Program; and the Murray Fellowship.)
+(My work is supported by grants from Merck/AAAS; the National Science Foundation, grant # NSF 0077516; Sigma Xi; the Alden Trust; the Merrimack College Faculty Development Program; and the Murray Fellowship.)